 Sheet metal gauges are a crucial component of the manufacturing process for ensuring material thickness and selection.
 For each type of sheet material, there is a different gauge chart from which engineers and mechanics can compare the results of their measurements and select the appropriate gauge number.

-You can receive any necessary consultation regarding the sheet metal gauge system at the Prolean.
-We are the top-notch service provider in sheet metal manufacturing.
-We offer professional CNC sheet metal manufacturing services such as cutting, punching, bending, welding, etc. If you require any related services, don’t hesitate to contact us.
+You can receive any necessary consultation regarding the sheet metal gauge system at Prolean.
+We are a leading sheet metal service provider and offer professional services such as cutting, punching, bending, welding, etc. If you require any related services, don’t hesitate to contact us.

 FAQ’s